Saulogr/UsefulR/README.md

-# links-uteis-R
+# Useful links for learning

-This is my repository for store some links useful for my learn.
+This is a repository for store some useful links for learning R.